 Mowing still leads the conversation

 Tall dandelion stems before puffball stage often mean it is time to raise the deck slightly so blades clip seed heads without scalping crowns.
 Revisit May mow and edge rhythm the same week you notice the flush so two practices are not fighting each other.
+Mowing wet turf to chase blooms is a common mistake on clay.
+Wait for firm soil, then cut.
+Bagging is optional; what matters is removing seed heads before they spread on the wind.

 Where feeding fits the same month

 If your soil finally feels firm underfoot, the feeding story may line up with soil readiness and the first organic feeding push from late April.
 If programs already visited, mention new bloom pressure when you write in so visits stay coordinated instead of stacking surprises on the same narrow calendar window.
+Organic fertilizer supports competition; it does not act like a synthetic herbicide.
+Pair feeding with the seasonal frame in spring organic fertilization if you are still building your mental model for the year.

 Honest expectations guests can live with

 Organic programs focus on steady improvement and safer chemistry for families and pets.
 A single May weekend will not remove every non grass plant that woke on the same warm night.
 What changes is trajectory: fewer new plants setting seed, healthier turf that can compete, and a plan you can describe to visitors without whispering about reentry timers you do not actually use.
+If you host often, mention party dates when you ask for help so mowing and weed windows respect your calendar without overpromising.

 If you want the wider yard checklist while dandelions bloom, pair this read with late April outdoor checklist for beds, drainage photos, and woody plant notes that still matter in May.
+Beds with thin mulch will steal attention from the lawn in June if you ignore them now.
+Downspout extensions and grade issues also show up clearly while you are already walking the property looking at yellow blooms.

 Ready to align weed timing with your lawn?